sunred93/ONF-fullstack-dev/README.md

 ## Accessibility (WCAG 2.1 Level AA)

-(Briefly mention key accessibility features implemented.
-You've already been working on this.)

 - Semantic HTML structure is used throughout the site.
 - ARIA attributes (`aria-label`, `aria-modal`, etc.) are used for elements like icon buttons and dialogs to improve screen reader compatibility (e.g., in `index.html`, `chatbot.js`).
 - Interactive elements are designed to be keyboard navigable (e.g., using native `<button>` and `<a>` elements).
 - Images include descriptive `alt` attributes (e.g., in `index.html`, `produce.js`).
-- Form inputs in the newsletter have placeholder text, and efforts are made to ensure they are understandable (consider adding explicit `<label>` tags or `aria-label` where placeholders are the only visual cue).
+- Form inputs in the newsletter have placeholder text.
 - Focus indicators are managed by browser defaults, but custom focus styles could be an enhancement.
-- Color contrast considerations are guided by the provided design tokens in `css/base.css`.
+- Color contrast considerations are guided by the provided figma design.

 ## Performance

 - Images on the landing page use `loading="lazy"` to improve initial load time.
 - External libraries like Swiper are loaded via CDN.
 - JavaScript files are linked at the end of the `<body>`.
-- (Mention any other specific optimizations you've made or plan to make.
-Note that Lighthouse testing is recommended by the requirements.)

 ## Development Process

-(Write a short narrative about your development journey.
-This is personal to your experience.)

-- Example: "The project was developed iteratively, starting with the main page structure and styling, followed by JavaScript functionality for the menu, cart, and dynamic content like the produce slider.
-The chatbot integration involved setting up a Node.js/Express backend and then connecting the frontend.
-The Google Maps API was added to enhance the product/farm information..."
-- Mention your branching strategy if you used one (e.g., feature branches).
+The project was developed iteratively, with an early phase focused on establishing a solid foundational structure and UI, followed by the implementation of core functionality and integrations, and then continuous improvements and refactoring.

+Initial Setup and Basic UI Implementation (Early April 2025):

+The process began with a "skeleton" for the project, focusing on fundamental HTML and CSS structure.
+This included early attempts at section-based work and experimenting with CSS classes for better readability and reusability.
+Core UI and Navigation (May 2025 – Early May):

+Development progressed with modularizing CSS stylesheets, implementing core sections like "Popular Produce" and "Footer" with their respective behaviors, and enhancing the navigation menu with a dropdown function.
+Emphasis was placed on a mobile-first architecture and organizing CSS to ensure responsive design from the outset.
+Dynamic Content and External Integrations (Mid-May 2025):

+Key features such as dynamic product rendering and shopping cart synchronization were implemented, along with general UI improvements.
+Google Maps was integrated to display farm locations, and handling of environment variables for API keys was set up.
+Work on responsive design and image handling, including .env file tracking, was also addressed.
+A server setup for backend functionality was introduced.
+Chatbot Integration and Carousel Functionality (Late May 2025):

+Chatbot functionality was implemented, including a chat widget, styling, and removal of old chat page links.
+Server functionality with OpenAI integration was added to power the chatbot.
+Popular products were implemented with Swiper.js for carousel display, with adjustments to adhere to design specifications.
+Further CSS refactoring and polishing of the footer were carried out.
+Improvements and Features (June 2025):

+The checkout page structure and styling were implemented.
+Shopping cart implementation was improved with a focus on layout and interaction controls, including dynamic updates and history management in localStorage.
+The chatbot's UI and functionality were enhanced with better history management and simplification of static file serving.
+Partnering farms data was added to chat responses.
+The checkout layout was refactored and unused utilities were removed.
+Finally, configuration and source files for the project were removed.
+This process demonstrates clear progress from initial setup and design to the implementation of complex features such as the shopping cart, map, and AI chatbot, with a continuous focus on responsiveness and user experience.

 ## Challenges Faced & Solutions

-(Describe 1-2 significant challenges and how you overcame them.)

-- Example Challenge 1: "Ensuring the chatbot dialog was fully responsive and correctly positioned below the sticky header on mobile required careful CSS adjustments, particularly with `position: fixed`, `height: calc(100vh - headerHeight)`, and managing padding between the dialog and its inner content container."
-- Example Challenge 2: "Integrating Google Maps with dynamic data from `farms.json` and then enriching it with the Places API involved handling asynchronous operations carefully and managing API key security considerations."
+A big challenge for me was the chatbot dialog styling, I could not make the messages scrollable and it took alot of time, effort, guidance and help to figure it out.
+I tried solutions given by teacher and friends working with web development, tried chatgpt, google gemini and so on.
+In the end I stumbled on the solution:
+"/_ “Spacer” that sits above every real message and grows, forcing the real messages against the bottom of #chatBox _/
+#chatBox::before {
+content: "";
+flex: 1 1 auto;
+}"
+the solution was given by chatgpt, but with several different prompts.

 ## Resources Used

-(List any significant external resources, tutorials, documentation, or tools that helped you learn or solve problems.)

 - MDN Web Docs (for HTML, CSS, JavaScript reference)
 - OpenAI API Documentation
 - Google Maps Platform Documentation
 - Stack Overflow (for specific troubleshooting)
 - Swiper.js Documentation
-- (Any specific articles, tutorials, or tools like Figma, Lighthouse)
-- (Your course materials/teacher for guidance)
+- figma file : AI Integrated Web Development (students)
+- chatgpt
+- gemini

-## Future Improvements (Optional)
+## Future Improvements

-(If you have ideas for what you'd do next if you had more time.)

-- Example: Implement a full checkout process with payment integration.
+- Implement a full checkout process with payment integration.
-- Example: Add user accounts and order history.
+- Add user accounts and order history.
-- Example: More sophisticated client-side form validation with custom error styling.
+- More sophisticated client-side form validation with custom error styling.
-- Example: Unit/integration tests for JavaScript modules.

 ## Author

-- Your Name
+- Lars Jørgen Solerød

 ---